 Kassa Kassaw (program coordinator)

-With diverse, extensive and lived professional experience in developoimng, coordinating, and managing child related projects, Kassa is the perfect fit to run and realize child focused programs.
+With diverse, extensive and lived professional experience in developing, coordinating, and managing child related projects, Kassa is the perfect fit to run and realize child focused programs.
 His transferable skills and knowledge in learning through plays, child participation/protection, life skills training, counseling children, and building relationship is an asset for the successful implementation of inclusive and engaging interactive plays among children.
 His background in Developmental Psychology and Child Development helped him to remain passionate and committed in bolstering child/youth projects from grass root to higher levels.
 He is keen in identifying individual and group problems and strategically fix it with community based approach.
 Above all, his in depth hands on experience in partnership work with diverse stakeholders helped him to easily coordinate the program and make connection with parents, coaches, program staff and children.

 Samuel Jan (graphic designer)